KubawGaming/MessageAPI/README.md

 - **🎬 Animations**: Default message types for animated titles and actionbars
 - **⚡ Command Execution**: You can optionally execute commands when messages are sent
 - **🔗 Method Chaining**: Fluent API for clean, readable code
+- **🔌 PlaceholderAPI Support**: Built-in integration with PlaceholderAPI for dynamic placeholders in messages (e.g. player names, statistics, and custom placeholders)

 ## 📚 Examples